AdamBoley/The-Space-Marine-Legions/README.md

 The intended audience of this site are people who are already fans of the Warhammer 40k setting and who already have some knowledge of the setting's background information, but who have little knowledge of the finer details of the Space Marine Legions.
 This is deliberate - the setting is so complex that introducing a new person and getting them up to speed is considered a difficult task among existing fans.
 Adding sufficient content to the site to introduce a new person would make the site unwieldy and overlong, and that would be before any of the intended content could be added.
 The idea is for this site to be passed around existing fans in order to pass on knowledge that makes the setting even richer and more detailed.
 A page for the introduction of new people to the setting could be considered a future addition to the site.

-## **Function**

-The index.html page is intended as the landing page.
-The page presents two calls to action - one to visit each of the two content pages.

-The traitors.html page is the page discussing Horus' Traitor Legions

-The loyalists.html page is the page discussing the Imperium's Loyalist Legions

-The contact.html page contains a contact form.
-As a working contact form is outside of the scope of the project and beyond my skills, it will merely submit the entered information to https://formdump.codeinstitute.net

 ## **User Stories**

-Users should be able to easily determine the purpose of the site
+Users should be able to easily determine the purpose of the site.

-Users should be able to easily navigate to the various pages of the site
+Users should be able to easily navigate to the various pages of the site.

-Users should be able to easily navigate within the content pages
+Users should be able to easily navigate within the content pages.

 ## **Wireframes**